cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 ---
 layout: post
-title: Securing a Permanent Job in Sweden Before Completing My PhD in Computer Science
+title: Securing a Permanent Job in Sweden Before Completing My PhD
 subtitle: My personal experiences and tips
 tags: soft-skills
-description: In this post, I share my my transitional journey from academia to industry, having secured a position at a big Swedish company prior to completing my PhD.
-My goal is to provide clarity and inspiration to my colleagues who find themselves contemplating a comparable professional shift.
+description: In this article, I share insights about my transitional journey when moving from academia to industry, having secured a position at a big Swedish company prior to completing my PhD in Computer Science.
+My goal is to provide some insights, inspiration, and hope to my colleagues who find themselves contemplating a similar professional leap.
 keywords:
   - career path,
   - computer science research,